The Bankrate promise

 BankAmericard vs. Wells Fargo Reflect Card highlights

-The Wells Fargo Reflect offers an extended APR introductory period up to 21 months for both purchases and qualifying balance transfers after making consistent, on-time monthly payments during the introductory period, as opposed to the BankAmericard’s introductory APR period for 21 billing cycles on purchases and balance transfers, but only for transfers within 60 days of opening an account.
+The Wells Fargo Reflect offers 21 months for both purchases and qualifying balance transfers from account opening.
+Balance transfers made within 120 days qualify for the intro rate, and the balance transfer fee is 5% of each transaction with a minimum of $5.
+Meanwhile, BankAmericard’s introductory APR period is 18 billing cycles on purchases and balance transfers, but only for transfers within 60 days of opening an account.
 This goes to show that the Wells Fargo Reflect may be more practical if you plan to transfer a large balance in the near future.

-Both cards charge APRs after the introductory period ends, but the BankAmericard charges a slightly lower variable APR of 14.24 percent to 24.24 percent, whereas the Wells Fargo Reflect card charges a variable APR of 16.74 percent to 28.74 percent.
+Both cards charge an annual percentage rate (APR) after the introductory period ends, but the BankAmericard charges a slightly lower variable APR of 16.24 percent to 26.24 percent, whereas the Wells Fargo Reflect card charges a variable APR of 18.24 percent, 24.74 percent or 29.99 percent.

 Because neither card has an annual fee, both the BankAmericard and the Wells Fargo Reflect card are excellent choices for those who want to take full advantage of the introductory period — whether for a balance transfer or financing a big purchase.